SystemsApproach/5G/disaggregate.rst

     :width: 600px
     :align: center

-    Figure 5.2: Implementing data plane elements of the User Plane in programmable switches.
+    Implementing data plane elements of the User Plane in programmable switches.

-:ref:`Figure 5.2 <fig-e2e-p4>` shows why we disaggregated these
+:numref:`Figure %s <fig-e2e-p4>` shows why we disaggregated these
 components: it allows us to realize the three user plane elements (PGW-U, SGW-U, PDCP-U) in switching hardware.
 This can be done using a combination of a language that is tailored for programming forwarding